The 15 key drivers of employee engagement

 Taking employees through a set of survey questions does not lead to improved engagement.
 Organizations have to approach employee engagement as an ongoing human capital strategy and consider all of the elements that matter in performance management — from leadership accountability and manager education to clear role expectations and employee development opportunities.Gallup

-Training in emotional intelligence is a great place for managers to start, because a lot of those soft skills to be a better leader come from being more emotionally intelligent.
-Of course, make sure to hold managers accountable by setting clear goals for how they will improve.
-If the entire organization is committed to improving engagement, helping managers become better and more compassionate leaders is where you should focus your attention.
+Training in emotional intelligence is a great place for managers to start because a lot of the soft skills needed to be a better leader come from being more emotionally intelligent.
+Make sure to hold managers accountable by setting clear goals for how they will improve.
+If the entire organization is committed to improving engagement, you should focus on helping managers become better and more compassionate leaders.

 People spend way too much time at work for it to be bland and serious all the time.
 While work and being productive is important, make time for social interactions and a bit of fun.

-It can be something simple like a team lunch out a restaurant every once in a while, but things like that help to build team spirit.
+It can be simple, like a team lunch at a restaurant every once in a while or watching a sports match together to help build team spirit.

 As a leader, one of the best things you can do for your employees is to be flexible with them.

-Letting them work from home some days or encouraging them not to stay too late at work is important for creating a healthy and sustainable workplace.
+Establishing flexible work hours and environment, or encouraging them not to stay too late is essential for creating a healthy and sustainable workplace.

 Don’t look at how much time an employee spends at their desk as a measure of productivity.
 It’s not.

-Too often, teams set unrealistic goals that lead to unnecessary stress.
-For the overall health and wellbeing of your team, be realistic about your expectations.
+First, be sure to set goals.
+Second, too often, teams set unrealistic goals that lead to unnecessary stress.
+For your team’s overall health and well-being, be realistic about your expectations.

-It’s also important to make sure that the goals are clear for employees.
-Don’t be shy to check in with them every once in a while to make things clearer.
+Make sure that the goals are clear for all team members.
+Don’t hesitate to check in with them everyone once in a while to keep things transparent.

-Want more ideas for how to engage your team?
-Check out this article with tons of employee engagement ideas.
+Hungry for more ideas on how to engage your team?
+Check out these 14 employee engagement ideas your team will love.

-Improving takes time, so be patient, and the more you involve employees, the better.
+Improving takes time, so be patient; the more you involve employees, the better.
 The more involved they are in defining that strategy, the more likely it is to work.
 They’ll take it more seriously and be more emotionally invested in it because they had a part in creating it.

-Including employees in the creation of the strategy also takes a lot of the load off of your back, making it easier to get started.
+Including your team in creating the strategy also takes much of the load off your back, making it easier to start.

-Ideally, you want to have an engagement strategy defined with many members of your organization that includes the 10 puzzle pieces we went through in this guide.
+Ideally, you want to have an engagement strategy defined with many members of your organization that includes the 10 key metrics we went through in this guide.

-Over time, you’ll create a culture of happy, healthy, and productive employees that are all working together to bring the organization to new heights.
+Over time, you’ll foster a culture of happy, healthy, and productive employees working together to bring the organization to new heights.